 Broadband access differs significantly between the eastern, central and western parts of the state as well as the cape and islands.
 The majority of "unserved" and "underserved" communities are in western Massachusetts, which represents approximately 1/3 of the land mass in the state.
 Barriers to broadband access and deployment in this region are primarily due to topography, vegetation and population density.
 Western Massachusetts, as well as Cape Cod and the islands, currently lacks the middle mile infrastructure needed to encourage private sector development of last mile service or to achieve downstream speeds of 4 Mbps.
-By the end of 2013, over 1,550 miles of open access fiber-optic middle mile networks in the state will be operational.

-MassBroadband 123 is a 1,200 plus network in over 120 communities in western and north central Massachusetts that will connect and provide over 1,200 community anchor institutions with access to competitive services.
-OpenCape is a 350 plus mile network in 37 towns in southeastern MA, Cape Cod and the Islands that will connect over 70 community anchor institutions.
+In early 2014, the final construction of over 1,550 miles of open access fiber-optic middle mile networks in the state was completed.
+MassBroadband 123 is a 1,200 plus network in over 120 communities in western and north central Massachusetts that connects and provides over 1,200 community anchor institutions with access to competitive services.
+OpenCape is a 350 plus mile network in 37 towns in southeastern MA, Cape Cod and the Islands that connects over 90 community anchor institutions.
 The MBI is also working on last mile strategies to make broadband available to residents and businesses in underserved communities.